 Showing the Way: Indian Marker Trees

-These natural signposts are now commonly known as Indian Marker Trees.
+These natural signposts are no commonly known as Indian marker trees.
 They are also called trail trees, thong trees, and culturally modified trees.
-Regardless of their names, the trees had the same purpose to guide others to water sources, safe river crossings, a campsite, or important natural features.
+Regardless of their names, the trees had the same purpose: to guide others to water sources, safe river crossings, a campsite, or important natural features.
 To those who could interpret their meaning, these guides were lifesaving road signs.

 Why so do few people today know about these cultural marker trees?
 The most likely reason is that American Indians did not openly share information about their way of life with outsiders.
 Instead, they handed down customs and practices as part of their oral tradition.
 In time, as edlers passed away, the stories of these special trees and the roles they played within a tribe's culture were lost.

 The lack of public awareness and an appreciation for significant trees, including those that guided American Indians, prompted the establishment in 1995 of the Texas Historic Tree Coalition (TxHTC), orginally the Dallas Historic Tree Coalition.
 Within the organization, there is a group that studies and researches Indian marker trees.

 A genuine marker tree is a rate find--only six have been documented in the North Texas area and officially recognized...A pecan with a long arching bow in the trunk, located in an East Dallas park, was the first to be recognized in 1996.

 Through the years, TxHTC has received information on more than 550 potential Indian marker trees from landowners, foresters, historians, and hikers.
 To date, however, only 75 investigations of those candidates have been completed, with research on another 82 underway.
 The verification process begins with a simple question, "Is the tree old enough?"